dankelley/dankelley.github.io/_posts/2015-10-18-shiny-ctd-trim.md

 solid lines are the values as set at the moment (which are 0 and 100 percent, at the start).
 Slide the sliders to narrow in on the profile.

-Note that the code saves the trimmed data as an rda file in the local directory.
+Note that the code saves the trimmed data as an ``rda`` file in the local directory.
 A more sophisticated application would use a tailored file name.
-Probably it would also use mouse drags on the scan-pressure plot, instead of a slider.
+Another useful addition might be to use mouse drags on the scan-pressure plot, instead of a slider.
 But these things are for another day.
+For now, the goal has been met: the reader can see that shiny permits user interaction in a way that is practical, if not elegant.
+Those who try this in action will find that it is a bit slow, but this is not so much an issue with shiny as it is with plotting.
+Also, bear in mind the calculation of the cost of acquiring the data ... is a 1/4 second lag in an interface an issue for a dataset that cost an hour to acquire that that might yield great benefits to science?

-Below are screenshots of the application in action.
+Below is a screenshot of the initial view of the application.

 ![ctd_trim_fig_1.png]({{ site.url }}/assets/ctd_trim_fig_1.png)

+Below is a screenshot of a view after the sliders have been used to narrow in on the downcast.
+Notice that I selected a different range than was selected automatically by ``ctdTrim()``.

 ![ctd_trim_fig_2.png]({{ site.url }}/assets/ctd_trim_fig_2.png)